fedebarabas/ringfinder/README.rst

 -  Clone `Tormenta repo <https://github.com/fedebarabas/ringfinder>`__.

+If another Python version is preferred, adapt these instructions accordingly.

 Usage
 ~~~~~

 The code includes two executable programs: ringFinder and ringFinderDeveloper.
-Their usage instructions are descibed below.
+Their usage instructions are described through the analysis of test images.
+These test images can be found in this repository at:

+- /ringfinder/spectrinSTED.tif
+- /ringfinder/spectrinSTORM.tif

+spectrinSTED.tif is automatically loaded when the program starts.

 ringFinderDeveloper
 ^^^^^^^^^^^^^^^^^^^